softwaresaved/2019-09-05-belfast-git-rss/Intro.md

-- SSI: who we are
+- SSI: who we are and what we do

-- What we do
+- Research software and Statistics

 - What is versioning
   - Keeping track of versions of work (individual / collaborative)